-SpareBank 1 Østlandet's long-term deposit and senior unsecured debt ratings of Aa3 take into account the bank's baseline credit assessment (BCA) of a3, and also our loss given failure (LGF) analysis incorporating the bank's upcoming MREL requirement which leads to threenotches of rating uplift from its BCA.
-SpareBank 1 Østlandet's BCA of a3 primarily reflects the bank's particularly resilient asset quality and profitability as well as solid capital metrics, which enable it to weather the current challenges in the economy due to the coronavirus.
+SpareBank 1 Østlandet's long-term deposit and senior unsecured debt ratings of Aa3 take into account the bank's baseline credit assessment (BCA) of a3, and also our loss given failure (LGF) analysis incorporating the bank's updated MREL requirement which leads to threenotches of rating uplift from its BCA.
+SpareBank 1 Østlandet's BCA of a3 primarily reflects the bank's particularly resilient asset quality and profitability as well as solid capital metrics, which enable it to weather challenges in the economy due to the coronavirus.

-The bank has high levels of capital with a common equity Tier 1 (CET1) ratio of 17.8% as of 31 March 2021 providing a strong loss absorbing capacity.
-This is supported by the bank's very strong asset quality, with problem loans at only 0.4% of gross loans (including loans transferred to the covered bond companies) in March 2021.
-Our assessment is balanced by the relatively high level of capital markets funding, a common feature among savings banks in Norway, and also some credit concentrations towards the commercial real-estate sector.
+The bank has high levels of capital with a common equity Tier 1 (CET1) ratio of 18.0% as of 30 September 2021 providing a strong loss absorbing capacity.
+This is supported by the bank's very strong asset quality, with problem loans at only 0.4% of gross loans (including loans transferred to the covered bond companies) in September 2021.
+Our assessment is balanced against the relatively high level of capital markets funding, a common feature among savings banks in Norway, and also some credit concentrations towards the commercial real-estate sector.